 #14 *1001 Things to Spot at Christmas

 Seek and find lots of Christmasy things in this beautifully illustrated book.
-Great for counting skills and conversation starters.
+Great for counting skills and conversation starters or for reading in the car in between Christmas light drive neighborhoods.

 #15 Disney Christmas Storybook Collection